Discretized Keiper/Li approach to the Riemann Hypothesis: An explicit variant to the sequence

 \subsection{\emph{The} hitch}

 We now refocus on the numerical quest for $\{ \L _n \}$ (the Riemann case), to discuss a major issue.
 The $(\log n)$-sized values $\L _n$ result from alternating summations like (\ref{EKL}) over terms growing \emph{much faster} (exponentially) with~$n$: very deep cancellations must then take place, which may explain the sensitivity of $\L _n$ (to RH) but also create a computational hurdle for $n \gg 1$, namely a loss of precision growing linearly with~$n$.
+The same issue was seen on $\{ \l _n \}$ empirically \cite[fig.~6]{M2}\cite[\S~4.2]{J}; here the explicit form of $\L _n$ will give us more detailed control over that as well.

-For sums like (\ref{EKL}), $\sum s_m$ of order comparable to unity, the \emph{slightest} end accuracy requires each summand $s_m$ to be input with a ``base" precision $\approx \log_{10} |s_m|$ (working in decimal digits throughout); plus uniformly adding $D$ to reach $\sum s_m$ accurate to $D$ digits.
+For sums $S=\sum s_m$ like (\ref{EKL}) that come out of order comparable to unity, the \emph{slightest} end accuracy requires each summand $s_m$ to be input with a ``base" precision $\approx \log_{10} |s_m|$ (working in decimal digits throughout); to which $D$ must be added (uniformly) to aim at $\approx D$ digits of accuracy for~$S$.